10HoneyBee01/Deep-Neural-Architecture-SEResNet50SA-/README.md

 ### Configuration

-You can adjust the hyperparameters, paths, and other configurations in the `config.yaml` file.
+You can adjust the hyperparameters, paths, and other configurations in the `config.yaml` file (If you use straight forward process as for modeling) or use the notebook process for integrate with the conda or jupyter notebook.

 ## Results